Cross of Iron: Reception

+Box office

-At the time of its release, the film did poorly at the box office in the US and received mixed reviews, its bleak, anti-war tone unable to get noticed amidst the hype of the release of the mega-popular Star Wars in the same year.
-However, it performed very well in West Germany, earning the best box-office takings of any film released there since The Sound of Music, and audiences and critics across Europe responded well to the film.
+At the time of its release, the film performed poorly at the box office in the US and received mixed reviews.
+Its bleak, anti-war tone was unable to get noticed amidst the excitement surrounding the box-office hit Star Wars, released the same year.
+However, it performed very well in West Germany, with the best box-office earnings of any film released there since The Sound of Music, and audiences and critics across Europe responded well to the film.

+Critical

 Vincent Canby of The New York Times called it "Mr. Peckinpah's least interesting, least personal film in years ...
 I can't believe that the director ever had his heart in this project, which, from the beginning, looks to have been prepared for the benefit of the people who set off explosives.
 However, the battle footage is so peculiarly cut into the narrative that you often don't know who is doing what to whom."
 Variety stated, "'Cross of Iron' is Sam Peckinpah's idea of an antiwar tract but which more than anything else affirms the director's prowess as an action filmmaker of graphic mayhem ... the Wolf C. Hartwig production is well but conventionally cast, technically impressive, but ultimately violence-fixated to its putative philosophic cost."
 Gene Siskel of the Chicago Tribune gave the film 0.5 stars out of 4 and wrote, "There are plenty of questions to be asked about 'Cross of Iron,' Sam Peckinpah's latest bloodbath picture.
 Questions such as, 'Why was this film made?'"
 Kevin Thomas of the Los Angeles Times wrote, "Everything Peckinpah and his writers have to say about war in 'Cross of Iron' has been better expressed by others and Peckinpah himself.
 Since 'Cross of Iron' is too familiar to engage us intellectually, it becomes a wearying, numbing spectacle of carnage that tends to inure us to the violence it so graphically depicts."
 Gary Arnold of The Washington Post called it "a peculiarly pointless, expendable new action film," adding, "If Peckinpah had something specific in mind when he began this project, an international co-production shot in Yugoslavia, he has lost the train of thought somewhere along the line."
 In the opinion of Filmcritic.com, "Peckinpah indulges in endless combat scenes (this was his only war movie), which try the patience of viewers who came for the real story."